 Quesadillas are best made fresh and eaten immediately right out of the skillet.
 If you have leftovers, store them in a plastic storage bag in the refrigerator for up to four days.

-They are best reheated in an air-fryer for about three minutes at 400 °F. You can also reheat them in a skillet for about three minutes over medium heat.
+They are best reheated in an air-fryer for about three minutes at 400 ยฐF.
+You can also reheat them in a skillet for about three minutes over medium heat.
 However, I do not recommend reheating them in the microwave.

-More tips and tricks:
+Expert tips and tricks:

 - Don’t use too much oil.
 I like to use canola or peanut oil, and then just the barest minimum to moisten the bottom of the skillet.
-Too much oil will or not letting your pan heat up first will make your tortillas greasy.
+Too much oil or not letting your pan heat up first will make your tortillas greasy.
 You can use melted butter if you prefer.

 - Quesadillas are like pancakes; they are best-eaten piping hot right out of the skillet.
-If you are feeding a crowd, a large griddle or grill pan that will allow you to cook more at a time will work much better.
+If you are feeding a crowd, a large griddle or grill pan that will allow you to cook more than one at a time will work much better.

-Tacos make a wonderful side dish to pair with quesadillas.
 Check out these easy-to-make favorites:

-★★★★★ If you make this recipe, please leave a comment and give it a star rating.
+โญ โญ โญโญโญ If you make this dish, please leave a comment and give this recipe a star rating.
 I would love to know how you liked it!

-📋 Recipe:
+๐ Recipe:

 Equipment